 - Staying Organized: This webpage has advice for planning and staying on top of your online coursework.

 - Canvas Help: Need technical support with Canvas?
 This page has information on how to get help.

 - More Student Resources: Visit this page for more links and tips.

 - Get Ready for Online Learning: This website has videos about getting "tech ready," managing your time, communicating with instructors and more.

 - Many Library resources are available online.
 Visit the Library website to learn more.

-- Get technical help with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
-Use the form on the Computer Lab's webpage to request help via live chat – available Monday-Thursday, 8 a.m.-8 p.m. and Friday, 8 a.m.-4 p.m. – or outside those hours, to request a response by email.
+- Need technical support?
+You can get assistance with Canvas, Zoom, MyPortal and other online learning tools or software, from the Library West Computer Lab's expert technicians.
+Use the form on the Computer Lab's webpage to request help via live chat – available Monday-Thursday, 8 a.m.-8 p.m. and Friday, 8 a.m.-4 p.m. – or to request a response by email.